 TAKEAWAY: Zebras don’t have internal stress that causes them physical health issues.
 They are like this because when a lion chases them they run away and release the stress chemicals that are released in times of danger.
 Therefore, stress ulcers can never form

--Every time your heart beats your brain gets 20 percent of volume even though its only 3 percent of mass.
-That’s why during sex or exercise when heart rate increase, your brain gets more blood, but trauma too much or too high of heart rate can cuase intracranial pressure
+Every time your heart beats your brain gets 20 percent of the blood volume even though the brain only takes up 3 percent of your mass.
+That’s why during sex or exercise when heart rates increase, your brain gets more blood, but intense trauma or too high of a heart rate can cause intracranial pressure

-FACT: If you meditate ten minutes every day you will sleep an average of 1.5 less than you normally do
+FACT: If you meditate ten minutes every day you body needs less sleep, on average 1.5 hours less

 TAKEAWAY: Giving your mind a break every now and again is the best productivity tool your life can be given.

-Day 1 Motion Task: Identify in your head a few spaces in your hometown or house where you find sanctuary, a place where you feel free to relax and decompress.
+Day 4 Movement Task: Identify a few spaces in your hometown or house where you find sanctuary, a place where you feel free to relax and decompress.
 Once you have identified this place of rest, take a few minutes out of your day and visit your own personal eden!

 #1) Ted Talk: Try Something New for 30 days

 Check out this Ted Talk by Matt Cutts looking at the opportunities that become possible when you try something new.
-Engraining a new habit usually only takes 3-4 weeks to become cemented in place.
+While you watch remember that engraining a new habit usually only takes 3-4 weeks to become the “new normal.”

 #2) Best Possible Self Exercise: Greater Good of Berkely